102-30 Using Stock Market Orders & Limit Orders For Better Trading

 Stop Limit Order

 A stop-limit order is similar to a limit order but with an additional “stop” instruction.
 A stop-limit order becomes a limit order when the stock’s market price reaches your specified “stop” price.
-This type of order can be used to protect against downside risk by ensuring that you do not pay more than you are comfortable with for a stock.
+This type of order can protect against downside risk by ensuring you do not pay more than you are comfortable with for a stock.

 Using a stop-limit order means you want your order to be executed at a specific price and guarantee that when that activation price is met, the execution of the order is also at or better than the target price.